-Implementation is the physical process of undertaking the rehabilitation project based Implementation is the physical process of undertaking the rehabilitation project based on designs developed in the planning stage (Chp.
+Implementation is the physical process of undertaking the rehabilitation project based on designs developed in the planning stage (Chp.
 7).
-This phase of the rehabilitation process may be achieved solely with manual labor, with the assistance of heavy ma-chinery, or a mixture of the two.
-In developing countries, local communities are often eager to be engaged in this phase of work for pay, although a degree of volunteerism is important to build into the program to ensure a higher level of ownership after the mathematical model. rehabilitation work.
+This phase of the rehabilitation process may be achieved solely with manual labor, with the assistance of heavy machinery, or a mixture of the two.
+In developing countries, local communities are often eager to be engaged in this phase of work for pay, although a degree of volunteerism is important to build into the program to ensure a higher level of ownership after the rehabilitation work.

 Large scale projects > 100 ha, typically require the use of heavy machinery, especially if considerable earth moving is required, such as dike wall breaching, digging tidal creeks, filling human-made drainage ditches or regrading substrate.
-An analysis of the cost of rehabilitation using manual labor vs. heavy machinery may be necessary the tost of reliabilitation using manufactory in a series of steps depending on the mangrove type, your project goals and objectives, and the extent of the degradation.
+An analysis of the cost of rehabilitation using manual labor vs. heavy machinery may be necessary to determine the best approach (see Fig. 8.1).
+Implementation may require a series of steps depending on the mangrove type, your project goals and objectives, and the extent of the degradation.
 Steps in implementation can be broken down to include; site preparation, hydrological repair, ecological amendment, as-built survey, monitoring, maintenance and mid-course corrections.

-Fig 8.1: A choice needs to be made between use machinery and employment of commu inity labor with hand tools.
+Fig 8.1: A choice needs to be made between use machinery and employment of community labor with hand tools.
 At smaller scales (<50 ha) community labor may be sufficient, while larger scales almost certainly require heavy equipment.